 - ✓ The hearing is called to order. - ✓ The presider asks the defense to summarize the arguments made in the motion.
 The defense has four minutes.
 The presider may interrupt to ask clarifying questions.
-The time spent answering the presider's questions is not included in the four-minute time limit. - ✓ The presider asks the prosecution to summarize the arguments made in the motion.
+The four-minute time limit does not include the time spent answering the presider's questions. - ✓ The presider asks the prosecution to summarize the arguments made in the motion.
 The prosecution has four minutes.
 The presider may interrupt to ask clarifying questions.
-The time spent answering the presider's questions is not included in the four-minute time limit - ✓ The presider offers the defense two minutes of rebuttal time.
+The four-minute time limit does not include the time spent answering the presider's questions. - ✓ The presider offers the defense two minutes of rebuttal time.
 The rebuttal time is used to counter the opponent's arguments.
-It is not to be used to raise new issues. - ✓ The presider offers the prosecution two minutes of rebuttal time. - ✓ At the end of the oral arguments, before ruling, the presider asks students if they would like 30 seconds to consult with teacher/attorney coaches regarding any substantial trial irregularities. - ✓ The presider will rule on the motion and begin trial.
+It is not to be used to raise new issues. - ✓ The presider offers the prosecution two minutes of rebuttal time. - ✓ At the end of the oral arguments, before ruling, the presider asks students if they would like 30 seconds to consult with teacher/attorney coaches regarding any substantial trial irregularities. - \checkmark The presider will rule on the motion and begin the trial.